Modern Slavery and Human Trafficking Transparency Statement

 To ensure alignment between our values and ethics and those of our suppliers, the Yesler Group plans to review source locations of our procurement partners and certain direct suppliers.
 As a first step, we will canvass active suppliers located in the UK to assess their published commitment(s) to the prevention of modern slavery and human trafficking.

-We will conduct an internal risk assessment on the Yesler Group operations by evaluating country risk in relation to office location and size, type of labour and business operations.
+We will conduct an internal risk assessment on the Yesler Group operations by evaluating country risk in relation to office location and size, type of labor, and business operations.

 Going forward, we plan to implement a program to include a contractual commitment to the prevention of slavery and human trafficking in renewals and new agreements with our procurement partners and direct suppliers.
-Further, we will review our primary procurement on-boarding process with a view to include reporting on prospective suppliers’ commitment to anti-slavery and human trafficking practices.
+Further, we will review our primary procurement onboarding process with a view to including reporting on prospective suppliers’ commitment to anti-slavery and human trafficking practices.

 If we find breaches of anti-human trafficking and anti-modern slavery laws within our supply chain, we will look to support businesses in their efforts to comply with such legislation.
-We will also actively consider how we support or conduct business with organizations involved in slavery, human trafficking, forced or child labour.
+We will also actively consider how we support or conduct business with organizations involved in slavery, human trafficking, forced, or child labor.

-Going forward, we will make all reasonable endeavours to ensure that any suppliers or contractors that we engage with in the provision of our services are under a contractual obligation to comply with the following Mandatory Policies:
+Going forward, we will make all reasonable endeavors to ensure that any suppliers or contractors that we engage with in the provision of our services are under a contractual obligation to comply with the following mandatory policies: